 There are some options you may want to consider if you are currently enrolled on one of the Electronic and Electrical Engineering undergraduate programmes.
 After the completion of the Year 2, you could trade up to MEng and/or add an optional year: Year in Industry or Study Abroad.
-Please discuss this with your Academic Mentor and your family or other supporters and if you wish to proceed contact the Faculty Student Support Team (studentsupport-sciencengineering@swansea.ac.uk).
+Please discuss this with your Academic Mentor and your family or other supporters and if you wish to proceed contact the Faculty Student Support Team (<a href="studentsupport-studentsupport